 |For current high school students (must be 16+) interested in international relations and political science.

-Participants in this 2-week programme will explore the rich field of International Relations as a sub-discipline of Political Science.
+Participants in this 2-week online programme will explore the rich field of International Relations as a sub-discipline of Political Science.
 We will examine the history of IR, will take a look at different theoretical perspectives and explanations, and will address contemporary issues in world politics, such as climate change, development, and war.

-This programme is designed for high school students to experience studying in a competitive, international environment at the Graduate School of Social Sciences of the University of Amsterdam.
+Students will experience studying in a supportive online international environment hosted by the University of Amsterdam.
 The lectures and all course materials are in English.
 Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.

 Roel van Engelen (MSc) is a lecturer and assessment coordinator in the Political Science Department of the Faculty of Social and Behavioural Sciences (FMG), and is Academic Director of the Pre-University Honours Programme in International Relations.
 Roel has designed and taught undergraduate courses on International Relations and Political Economy, and has ample experience with different teaching methods and activating and interactive work forms.
 Roel is particularly passionate about teaching International Relations, an extremely exciting field of study that is in constant movement and in which connections to current developments in world politics are never far away.